Vietnam.vn - Nền tảng quảng bá Việt Nam

 Specifically, the Reuters Institute report stated that in a survey conducted by YouGov on 97,000 people in 48 countries, only 7% used AI to search for news.
 However, this rate is higher among younger groups, with the figures being 12% of people under 35 and 15% of people under 25, respectively.
 ChatGPT by OpenAI (USA) is the most widely used chatbot, followed by Gemini by Google and Llama by Meta.

-Survey respondents appreciated the personalized, tailored news delivered by chatbots.
+Survey participants appreciated the personalized, tailored chatbot news.

-According to the report, 27% of respondents said they use AI to summarize news; 24% use it for translation; 21% look for article recommendations, while nearly 20% ask questions about current events.
-The survey also noted users' skepticism about AI, with many expressing concerns that the technology could make news less transparent, less accurate, and less trustworthy.
-The Reuters Institute report also pointed out that traditional media - including TV, radio, newspapers, and news sites - are losing market share to social networks and video sharing platforms.
+According to the report, 27% of respondents said they use AI to summarize news; 24% use it for translation; 21% look for article suggestions, while nearly 20% ask questions about current events.
+The survey also noted users' skepticism towards AI, with many expressing that this technology risks making news less transparent, less accurate and less trustworthy.
+The Reuters Institute report also pointed out that traditional media - including TV, radio, newspapers and news sites - are losing market share to social networks and video sharing platforms.

-Nearly 50% of survey respondents aged 18-24 said social media like TikTok is their main channel for accessing information, especially in developing countries like India, Brazil, Indonesia and Thailand.
+Nearly 50% of survey respondents aged 18-24 said social media like TikTok was their main channel for accessing information, especially in developing countries like India, Brazil, Indonesia and Thailand.

-The Reuters Institute added that many people are still using Elon Musk’s social media platform X to get their news, with about 23% of people using it in the United States, up 8% from the 2024 survey.
+The Reuters Institute added that many people are still using Elon Musk’s social media platform X to get their news, with the figure rising to about 23% in the US, up 8% from the 2024 survey.
 The increase was also seen in countries like Australia and Poland.
-In contrast, rival social networks like Threads, Bluesky and Mastodon have had little impact globally, with less than 2% of users using it to get news.
+In contrast, rival social networks like Threads, Bluesky and Mastodon have had little impact globally, with the share of users using it to access news falling to 2% or less.

-The Reuters Institute's annual report is considered important to those who follow the development of the media.
+The Reuters Institute's annual report is considered important to those who follow the development of media.

 According to MINH TAM (VNA)/Tin Tuc and Dan Toc Newspaper